TuxVinyards/quickemu-mod/README.md

-And that your file manager is set 'ask each time' in the behaviour section.
+And that your file manager is set to 'ask each time' in the behaviour section.
 Some desktops will be slightly different ...

 ![Screenshot at 2023-02-19 10-30-38](https://user-images.githubusercontent.com/3956806/219940035-9d4df156-8309-4845-8432-05941749dda1.png)